JavaScript Required

 Nepal has a mixed health financing system in line with the health care delivery system.
 It comprises government-funded health programmes for basic health services, insurance-based tertiary services, and private health services financed through out-of-pocket (OOP) expenditure.

-Services provided by public facilities are often of questionable quality due to inadequate medical supplies and human resources.
-This prompts many people to opt for private health care regardless of their economic status.
+Services provided by public facilities face quality challenges due to variable medical supplies and human resources.
+This prompts many people to opt for private health care regardless of their economic status[1].

 OOP is the largest component of current health expenditure (CHE)